 Certified Electronics Technician Education and Training Requirements

-Education and Training Requirements
+Education and Training Requirements for Electronics Technicians

 An electronics technician builds or services equipment with electronic components, such as sewing machines, microwaves, refrigerators, washers and dryers, stereos, televisions, radios and other such devices.
 Education requirements for an electronics technician depend on the work field.
 Some fields, like avionics, normally require schooling; others areas, like appliance repair, may only require on-the-job training.

 Another type of education program available to electronics technicians is a certificate of completion program.
 A certificate may be earned from a community college or vocational school.
-Courses cover AC and DC circuits, electronics fabrication, electronic test equipment and computer hardware
+Courses cover AC and DC circuits, electronics fabrication, electronic test equipment and computer hardware.

 Prospective electronics technicians may also choose to enroll in an electronics technology associate's degree program.
-Electronics technicians who earn an associate's degree normally specialize in some particular field of electronics, such as avionics, the study of electronics as they are used in the aerospace industry
+Electronics technicians who earn an associate's degree normally specialize in some particular field of electronics, such as avionics, the study of electronics as they are used in the aerospace industry.

 Electronics technicians are not required by law to undergo state or federal licensing.
 Many employers do require their technicians to be certified, however, and due to the wide variety of electronics technology jobs available, there are several different certification organizations.

 The Electronics Technicians Association certifies electronics professionals in areas ranging from alternative energy electronics to Federal Communications Commission tests for the operation of radio and radar equipment.
 The International Society of Certified Electronics Technicians also provides several levels of certification, including one for appliance service technicians.
 There are several other organizations that offer various specialized certifications and competency standards as well, including the Consumer Electronics Association, North American Retail Dealers Association and National Coalition for Electronics Education.

 Related to Certified Electronics Technician